rija1/druponrinpoche/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 14.4.1 =
+= 15.0 =
-Release Date: June 23rd, 2020
+Release Date: September 29th, 2020

+Today, we’re launching Yoast SEO 15.0.
+This release features some awesome new additions and enhancements.
+We’ve added full support for Arabic and made the Yoast SEO block editor sidebar fully-featured.
+Read more about those changes in [our release post](https://yoa.st/release-15-0)!

+Enhancements:

+* Introduces an advanced settings tab in the sidebar.
+* Introduces buttons in the sidebar to open the Facebook and Twitter Preview in a modal.
+* Changes the Google Preview modal styling to match the other new modals.
+* Always shows the Google Preview editor fields and as a result removes the 'Edit snippet' button.
+* Changes the styling of the Yoast SEO sidebar to match the standard Gutenberg styling.
+* Slightly rearranges the order of items in the Yoast SEO sidebar.
+* Adds a hover state styling to the items in the Metabox.
+* Improves the English transition word assessment by adding the following words to the transition word list: 'note that', 'not only', 'initially', 'as opposed to'.
+* Improves the keyphrase and prominent word recognition when words in the text occur with specific Arabic or Urdu punctuation marks.

 Bugfixes:

-* Fixes a bug where existing links were no longer editable with Yoast SEO active.
+* Fixes a bug where the value of the schema `@type` could contain `null`.
+* Fixes a bug where the `archive`, `imageindex` and `snippet` robot values would be output when `noindex` was present as well.
+* Fixes a bug where the indexable permalinks could have an incorrect value when the term slug was changed.
+* Fixes a bug where parts of the content of a password protected post could be output in the schema.
-* Fixes a bug where the editor wouldn't remember `rel` values set on a link after refresh.
+* Fixes a bug where the 'Stop counting' button in the text link counter modal wouldn't stop the counting of links.
+* Fixes a bug where indexable hierarchies were not being created during bulk indexing.

+Other:

+* Adds the `wpseo_sitemap_index_links` filter to enable adding links to the sitemap index.
+Props to [Joseph Paul](https://github.com/jsphpl).

-= 14.4 =
+= 14.9 =
-Release Date: June 23rd, 2020
+Release Date: September 1st, 2020

-Sometimes, you have releases that start out small and end up with a substantial improvement.
-Yoast SEO 14.4 is one such release.
-Initially planned as a bug fix release, this turned into something that markedly improves the publishing workflow in WordPress.
-Plus, you can now mark your external links as nofollow or sponsored.
-You see, Yoast SEO 14.4 is a chockfull release!
-Read more about those changes in [our release post](https://yoa.st/release-14-4)!
+Yoast SEO 14.9 comes with a new round of improvements, plus a new language-based enhancement: improved keyphrase recognition for Hebrew.
+Read more about those changes in [our release post](https://yoa.st/release-14-9)!

 Bugfixes:

-* Fixes a bug where replacement variable values would break the Google Preview and output a PHP notice on the front end if they were a serialized array string.
+* Fixes a bug where a JavaScript console warning was thrown on category edit pages.
-* Fixes a bug where a property that was changed from private to public on `WPSEO_Schema_Article` would lead to a backward compatibility break.
+* Fixes a bug where the page number was not shown in the breadcrumb for paginated series.
-* Fixes a bug where the site logo would not be output in the schema when a CDN was used for images.
-Props to [gr8shivam](https://github.com/gr8shivam)
+* Fixes a bug where the `robots.txt` and `.htaccess` file editor would not work due to `get_home_path()` not being a writable path.
+Props to [druesome](https://github.com/druesome).
+* Fixes a bug where port numbers in the indexable permalinks were missing (when applicable).
+* Fixes a bug where the indexables table would contain incorrect permalinks for posts if the term slug had been changed and the post permalink contains the term slug.
+* Fixes a bug where the indexables table would contain incorrect permalinks for pages if the slug of the parent page had been changed.
-* Fixes a bug where the Facebook Debugger link was outdated.
-Props to [eliorivero](https://github.com/eliorivero)
+* Fixes a bug where a warning would occur when a query was unsuccessful while indexing post type archives.
+Props to [Sekiphp](https://github.com/Sekiphp).
-* Fixes a bug where a lot of delete queries would be performed after clearing all indexables from the database.
+* Fixes a bug where closing parentheses would always be regarded as sentence endings in RTL languages.
-* Fixes a bug where the indexables indexing warning would be visible to users with non-admin roles.
+* Fixes a bug where closing parentheses would always be regarded as sentence endings when followed by an upper-case letter.

 Enhancements:

-* Adds SEO insights to every step of the publishing flow:
-   * Adds the readability and SEO score to the document sidebar with the possibility to quickly open the Yoast sidebar.
-   * Adds the readability and SEO score to the publish checks.
-Gives reassurance or a call to action to further optimize the content.
-   * Adds social sharing buttons to the post publish actions to enable easy sharing on Facebook and Twitter.
-* Adds the possibility to add `rel` keywords `nofollow` and `sponsored` to individual links in the block editor for WordPress versions 5.4 and above.
+* Adds an update notification for major and minor releases.
+* Improves the SQL performance by not performing unnecessary update queries when updating a post’s public status.
+* Optimizes performance by preventing regular database queries.
+* Improves keyphrase recognition in Polish by filtering more function words.
+* Improves the feedback string in the Keyphrase in Subheadings assessment by making it more explicit.
+* Improves all keyphrase-based assessments for Hebrew by filtering function words and allowing keyphrases to be recognized in the text when preceded by a prefix (e.g., “כ” or “ל”).
+* We already had a filter available to change the default Schema Article type (`wpseo_schema_article_post_types`), but it wasn't called anywhere.
+Now it is.

 Other:

-* Adds headers to the main plugin file for the minimum supported WordPress version and minimum supported PHP version.
-WordPress will not activate the plugin anymore if incompatibilities are found.
-Props to [spacedmonkey](https://github.com/spacedmonkey)
+* Adds the weekly cron schedule to the `cron_schedules` filter to prevent overwriting the one WordPress adds.
+Props to [peter-webbird](https://github.com/peter-webbird).

-= 14.3 =
-Release Date: June 9th, 2020

-In every release of Yoast SEO, we fix bugs and find other ways to enhance our code.
-For instance, we’re always working on quality assurance, code style and other behind the scenes work.
-In Yoast SEO 14.3, you’ll find many of these improvements plus some bugfixes.
-Read more about those changes in [our release post](https://yoa.st/release-14-3)!

-Bugfixes:

-* Fixes a bug where the FAQ schema list item's position would start at 0 instead of 1.
-* Fixes a bug where the filters `wpseo_metadesc` and `wpseo_title` weren't called with the right argument, which could lead to errors.
-* Fixes a bug where our global CSS variables could conflict with global CSS variables of themes.
+* Merges the googlebot and bingbot meta tag values into the robots meta tag value and deprecates the `Googlebot_Presenter` and `Bingbot_Presenter`.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).